-- H. Soil Cement Slurry may be used in trenches, at Contractor's option and expense, to replace bedding, embedment or backfill materials where it is not practical to reach minimum compaction requirements using select material. - 1.
-If soil cement slurry is to be used in lieu of embedment material, soil cement slurry shall also replace the bedding material.
-Do not use soil cement slurry for embedment on top of select material bedding.
+- 8. Note that all Percent Compaction values in these Technical Specifications and Drawings are based on Standard Proctor, ASTM D698. - H. CLSM may be used in trenches, at Subcontractor's option and expense, to replace bedding, embedment or backfill materials where it is not practical to reach minimum compaction requirements using select material. - 1.
+If CLSM is to be used in lieu of embedment material, CLSM shall also replace the bedding material.
+Do not use CLSM for embedment on top of select material bedding.

-- A. Section 01 00 00 Quality Requirements: Tolerances. - B. Top Surface of Backfilling within Building Areas: Plus or minus 1 inch from required elevations. - C. Top Surface of Backfilling under Paved Areas: Plus or minus 1 inch from required elevations. - D. Percent Compaction: Shall meet minimum required compaction as set forth in these Technical Specifications - E. Moisture Content: As set forth in these Technical Specifications.
+- A. Sections 01 45 16.13 Subcontractor Quality Control and 01 45 33 Special Inspection, Observation, and Testing: Tolerances. - B. Top Surface of Backfilling within Building Areas: Plus or minus 1 inch from required elevations. - C. Top Surface of Backfilling under Paved Areas: Plus or minus 1 inch from required elevations. - D. Percent Compaction: Shall meet minimum required compaction as set forth in these Technical Specifications - E. Moisture Content: As set forth in these Technical Specifications.

-- A. Section 01 00 00 Execution Requirements: Testing, Adjusting, and Balancing. - B. Classification of materials to determine adequacy for use as fill or backfill shall be performed in accordance with ASTM D2487 and designated based on the Unified Soil Classification System described therein. - C. Measurement of optimum moisture content and maximum dry density for each type of material to be compacted shall be determined using the Standard Proctor method, ASTM D698. - 1.
+- A. Sections 01 45 16.13 Subcontractor Quality Control and 01 45 33 Special Inspection, Observation, and Testing: Testing, adjusting, and balancing. - B. Classification of materials to determine adequacy for use as fill or backfill shall be performed in accordance with ASTM D2487 and designated based on the Unified Soil Classification System described therein. - C. Measurement of optimum moisture content and maximum dry density for each type of material to be compacted shall be determined using the Standard Proctor method, ASTM D698. - 1.
 All references to "optimum moisture content" or "percent compaction" in these Technical Specifications and on the Drawings are based on Standard Proctor, ASTM D698. - 2.
 While it may not be necessary to perform a separate Proctor test for every single compaction test location, it is necessary to perform this test for every type of material to be field tested.
 All material tested for compaction must correspond to a representative Proctor test. - 3.
-The Contract Documents contains the geotechnical report which includes in-situ soil moisture measurements and Standard Proctor test results (including optimal moisture content) from test holes at various locations along the pipeline.
-Contractor is advised that test holes reveal information about only a very small area, and sub-surface conditions between the test holes may vary.
-Contractor is wholly responsible for any assumptions made about sub-surface conditions between the test holes.
-Moreover, in-situ moisture content varies with time, and the Owner makes no representation that the in-situ moisture at the time the measurements were taken will be the same at the time of construction.
+The Subcontract Documents contains the geotechnical report which includes insitu soil moisture measurements and Standard Proctor test results (including optimal moisture content) from test holes at various locations along the pipeline.
+Subcontractor is advised that test holes reveal information about only a very small area, and sub-surface conditions between the test holes may vary.

+Subcontractor is wholly responsible for any assumptions made about sub-surface conditions between the test holes.
+Moreover, in-situ moisture content varies with time, and the Design Builder makes no representation that the in-situ moisture at the time the measurements were taken will be the same at the time of construction.